-Addresses Responsible Start Title Strategy Statement Status Agency Goal(s) Administrator Date By July 2015, Eastern Suffolk BOCES will complete a comprehensive conversion of the ESBOCES Management Information System (PeopleSoft) to WinCap.
-WinCap is a Windows based Financial and High Standards for Ι. Human Resource Management System designed Student Achievement specifically for school districts and BOCES.
-Included П. Staff Development in this upgrade is total redesign of our technology V. Cost-Effectiveness, VII.B infrastructure.
-Quality Management, and PeopleSoft Operational Efficiency This will be implemented in four phases.
-Phase 1 is Upgrade and 7/09 Salatto / Nelsen In VI.
-Technology the upgrade of the technical infrastructure installation Transition to Progress of the software in a test environment and the training VII.
-Strategic Planning WinCap of the technical staff.
-Phase 2 is the implementation Χ. Internal Communications of the payroll/human resource module.
-Phase 3 is the (Revised 2012-XI.
-Human Resources implementation of the WinCap financial application 13) module.
+Title Addresses Agency Goal(s) Start Date Strategy Statement Responsible Administrator Status VII.B PeopleSoft Upgrade and Transition to WinCap (Revised 2012-13) I. High Standards for Student Achievement II.
+Staff Development V. Cost-Effectiveness, Quality Management, and Operational Efficiency VI.
+Technology VII.
+Strategic Planning X. Internal Communications XI.
+Human Resources 7/09 By July 2015, Eastern Suffolk BOCES will complete a comprehensive conversion of the ESBOCES Management Information System (PeopleSoft) to WinCap.
+WinCap is a Windows based Financial and Human Resource Management System designed specifically for school districts and BOCES.
+Included in this upgrade is total redesign of our technology infrastructure.
+This will be implemented in four phases.
+Phase 1 is the upgrade of the technical infrastructure installation of the software in a test environment and the training of the technical staff.
+Phase 2 is the implementation of the payroll/human resource module.
+Phase 3 is the implementation of the WinCap financial application module.
 Phase 4 was the implementation of the student management module, which is now unnecessary due to the implementation of a new student data management system being done by the Department of Special Education.
 Phase 4 will now be the implementation of the WinCap Payroll/Human Resources module.
+Salatto / Nelsen In Progress

-Title Addresses Agency Goal(s) Start Date Strategy Statement Responsible Administrator Status VII.C Enhance Division's Leadership Position in School Finance, Business Management, and Information Technology (Became VIIC 2014) High Standards for Student Achievement Staff Development Program and Services Availability Cost-Effectiveness, Quality Management, and Operational Efficiency Technology Strategic Planning Internal Communications 7/06 By July 2016, the Management Services Division shall have measurably enhanced its stature as a regional leader in the areas of school finance, business management, operations, and information technology by means of increased staff expertise, the release of findings from new research projects, serving on local, regional, and state committees, establishing and/or expanding strategic relationships with institutions of higher education, and expanding relationships with NYSED and various educational and business associations.
+Title Addresses Agency Goal(s) Start Date Strategy Statement Responsible Administrator Status VII.C Enhance Division's Leadership Position in School Finance, Business Management, and Information Technology (Became VIIC 2014) I. High Standards for Student Achievement II.
+Staff Development IV.
+Program and Services Availability V. Cost-Effectiveness, Quality Management, and Operational Efficiency VI.
+Technology VII.
+Strategic Planning X. Internal Communications 7/06 By July 2016, the Management Services Division shall have measurably enhanced its stature as a regional leader in the areas of school finance, business management, operations, and information technology by means of increased staff expertise, the release of findings from new research projects, serving on local, regional, and state committees, establishing and/or expanding strategic relationships with institutions of higher education, and expanding relationships with NYSED and various educational and business associations.
 Salatto / Kaelin / Nelsen / Anderson / Lipponer In Progress VII.D Implement Web-Based School District Service Requests (Became VIID 2014) I. High Standards for Student Achievement II.
 Staff Development III.
 Shared Services V. Cost-Effectiveness, Quality Management, and Operational Efficiency VI.
 Technology VII.
 Strategic Planning X. Internal Communications XI.
 Human Resources 7/11 By September 2013, Eastern Suffolk BOCES will implement a web-based school district service request system.
 An electronic school district service request system will enable school districts to subscribe to ESBOCES services through a web-based application (WinCap).
 School districts will be able to see historical data, subscribe to ESBOCES services and electronically approve prior to sending to ESBOCES.
 ESBOCES will be able to monitor services requests at all stages of the approval process.
 Salatto / Kaelin / Lipponer In Progress

-Title Addresses Agency Goal(s) Start Date Strategy Statement Responsible Administrator Status VIII.A Leading the Region in Technology Services High Standards for Student Achievement Staff Development Shared Services Program and Services Availability Cost-Effectiveness, Quality Management, and Operational Efficiency Technology Strategic Planning XII.
+Title Addresses Agency Goal(s) Start Date Strategy Statement Responsible Administrator Status VIII.A Leading the Region in Technology Services I. High Standards for Student Achievement II.
+Staff Development III.
+Shared Services IV.
+Program and Services Availability V. Cost-Effectiveness, Quality Management, and Operational Efficiency VI.
+Technology VII.
+Strategic Planning XII.
 Research, Program Improvement, and Regional Advocacy 7/03 By July 2016, Eastern Suffolk BOCES will become a regional leader in technology services, offering new and enhanced technologies to improve efficiencies and strengthen the quality of the programs and services offered to all members of our educational community.
 Weber In Progress